 There is no guarantee you will get your data back, but maybe you will?

 A part of code used in the Wanna Cry attack resembled code used in the Hangman Malware.
 It was a malware virus that appeared in 2014-15.

-The Hangman Malware” virus, was the same code used by the Lazarus Group.
+The Hangman Malware” virus was the code used by the Lazarus Group.
 And the Lazarus Group has known ties to North Korea as their point of origin.

-Sixty-one percent of the malware samples linked to the Lazarus Group contain Korean PE locality or Korean language.
+Sixty-one percent of malware samples were linked to the Lazarus Group.
+They contained Korean PE locality or Korean language.
 No-one is making any outright claims, but the clues point to North Korea.

 Then, what was the real reason for the attack?
-If it wasn’t money, then the purpose could have been to ultimately cause as much widespread destruction as possible.
+If it wasn’t money, the purpose could have been simple terrorism.
+The sole purpose was to ultimately cause as much widespread destruction as possible.